 The Oregon Jewish Sound Archives (OJSA), housed at OJMCHE, is committed to the collection, preservation, and digitization of the contemporary and historic sounds of Oregon Jewry.
 The OJSA endeavors to keep alive and accessible the music that the community sings and performs today, and to preserve Jewish music of the past.
 The OJSA brings together musicians and museum staff to work toward this common purpose.

 Klezmer Musician Andrew Goldstein performed this track during his November 25, 1982 appearance on KBOO’s Yiddish Radio Hour with Jack Falk.
 Mr. Falk founded and cohosted the program for 30 years before stepping down in 2009.
 He recently loaned a few dozen reel-to-reel recordings of his program to the museum for digitization and cataloging.
-These recordings are now part of the Oregon Jewish Sound Archive and expect many more to be featured right here.
+These recordings are now part of the Oregon Jewish Sound Archive.

 “Only the Earth is Forever”